i. Special baggage is all baggage that, because of its nature, size, or weight, may be accepted only under certain conditions.

 iii.
 The urn shall fit under the seat or the overhead bin.
 It is not permitted to place the urn on a seat or in the direct view of other passengers.

 iv.
-To avoid any request by the airport security agent to open the urn, the passenger must hold the death certificate and/ or crematorium certificate.
+To avoid any request by the airport security agent to open the urn, the guest must hold the death certificate and/ or crematorium certificate.

 v.
-The passenger shall have checked prior travel if transit and or final destinations require authorization for transportation certificate.
+The guest shall have checked prior to travel if transit and or final destinations require "authorization for transportation certificate".

 F. Battery-Powered Wheelchairs

 It is recommended that passenger/s make advance reservations when travelling with battery powered wheelchairs.
 There are three types of wheelchair batteries namely: